AEscajeda/AEscajeda/README.md

 - AWS DBS for data persistence (PostgreSQL).
 - AWS S3 for static file storage.
 - Heroku to host the site.
-You can se the demo on the next [link](https://devsearch-demo.herokuapp.com/).
+You can see the demo on the next [link](https://devsearch-demo.herokuapp.com/).

 ---